Kernix13/vision-grid-express/README.md

 ## Project Overview

 VisualGrid is a responsive web application for visual project planning, goal-setting, and creative inspiration.
-It allows users to search the Unsplash API for images, curate their favorites into a personalized “vision board,” and attach notes, ideas, or goal statements to each image.
+It allows users to search the Unsplash API for images, curate their favorites into a personalized "vision board," and attach notes, ideas, or goal statements to each image.

 Whether the user is planning a home renovation, building an inspiration board, organizing a personal goal-setting workflow, or brainstorming a creative project, VisualGrid provides a simple way to collect images, annotate them, and revisit them in a structured space.